adaltas/node-csv/src/index.coffee.md

 Convert a line to a string.
 Line may be an object, an array or a string.

-      stringify: (record) ->
+      stringify: (chunk) ->
-        return record if typeof record isnt 'object' {columns, delimiter, header, quote, escape} = @options
+        return chunk if typeof chunk isnt 'object' {columns, delimiter, header, quote, escape} = @options record = []
         # Record is an array
-        if Array.isArray record
+        if Array.isArray chunk
           # We are getting an array but the user has specified output columns.
 In
           # this case, we respect the columns indexes
-          record.splice columns.length if columns
+          chunk.splice columns.length if columns
           # Cast record elements
-          for field, i in record
+          for field, i in chunk
             [err, value] = @__cast field, index: i, column: i, records: @info.records, header: header and @info.records is 0 if err
               @emit 'error', err